New Management for Hotel Molokai Restaurant and Bar

 Starlet said they have retained the employees who worked at Hula Shores Bar, with the addition of rehiring a former employee.

-Urban said once the kitchen reopens, they will be looking to hire 25 to 35 local staff for the dining services.
+Urban said once the kitchen reopens, they will be working with a placement firm Salt Lake City to hire 25 to 35 local staff for the dining services.

 Tante’s — A History of Success